Maunakea Weather Center

 mm | inches

-Fog No
+Fog Imminent

 Random Web Cams

-CFHT Telescope (Aimed North)
+Gemini North (Aimed North)

 Check the MKWC Current Obs page for additional weather observations and the MKWC Web Cams page for more mountain cams.